leonlefever/AdvancedAI_Project/reports/technical_report.md

 I trained an XGBoost Regressor on selected numeric and categorical features.
 I evaluated it using RMSE on log-transformed price values and achieved an RMSE of ~0.222 (log-scale).

 **Explainability (SHAP):**
-For each predicted price, we used SHAP to extract the top 3 most impactful features.
+For each predicted price, I used SHAP to extract the top 3 most impactful features.
 These were stored in a JSON field (`shap_top3`) for embedding purposes.

 **Semantic Embeddings:**
 Using the MiniLM model (384-dim), I embedded a textual summary per listing (title, area, top-3 SHAP features, predicted price).